neckaros/secure_application/README.md

 this widget is **required** and need to be a parent of any Gate it provides to its descendant a SecureWindowProvider that allow you to secure or open the application

+You can pass you own initialized SecureWindowController if you want to set default values

 ## SecureGate

 The **child** of this widget will be below a blurry barrier (control the amount of **blurr** and **opacity** with its arguments)